X-Men appears in 12857 issues.

-Angel Salvadore was a winged mutant with an insectoid physiology.
-Once a student at the Xavier Institute, she became known as Angel until she lost her mutant powers on M-Day.
-She then joined the New Warriors as Tempest until the group disbanded.
-She is married to Barnell Bohusk.
+Angel Salvadore is a mutant with an insectoid physiology including insectiod wings.
+Once a student at Xavier's Institute, she was depowered on M-Day.
+She then joined the New Warriors as Tempest.
+She regained her mutant abilities due to the spread of the Mothervine Virus.

 The reptilian mutant known as Anole was a student at the Xavier Institute.
 Openly gay and leader of the Alpha Squadron, he was recently promoted to the New X-Men squad before it was disbanded and is currently a member of the Young X-Men.
 He is currently enrolled at the Jean Grey School for Higher Learning.

-Reigning from the distant future of Earth #1191, Archer was a member of the X.S.E.
+Hailing from the distant future of Earth-1191, Archer was a member of the X.S.E.
 But unhappy and feeling that his beliefs differed from the X.S.E., he became a member of the X.U.E. to be more proactive.

 Joined in X-Men: Legacy (2008) #226

 Joined in Astonishing X-Men (2004) #20

 Arthur "Artie" Maddicks is a mute mutant telepath who communicates by telepathically projecting images.
 Artie is best known as the sidekick and best friend of Leech.
 He was depowered due to the events of M-Day.

 Joined in Secret Invasion: X-Men (2008) #2

 Joined in Giant-Size X-Men (1975) #1

 Beak's mutation manifested at puberty, developing into a humanoid/avian hybrid much like the physiology found in flightless birds.
 He is amongst the number of mutants depowered due to the events of M-Day, his body reverting back to human form.